DerrickOdhiambo/Password-Locker/README.md

 ## Known bugs

-- The delete funtionality does not work properly
+- The copy to clip-board using pyperclip does not work

 ## Contact Information